 Terminology

 Due to women receiving more attention as ALD patients and not only “carriers” of ALD, discussion on an appropriate term for women has been prominent.
 Many physicians who are not experts in ALD still do not consider women to have clinical symptoms of ALD, so education for providers is extremely important.
 Many patients also do not know how to refer to themselves.
 Some say women with ALD, others say women with AMN, and some want a new name for females all together.
 At ALD Connect, we refer to female patients as “(a)symptomatic women with ALD” to most accurately represent the manifestation of the disease in women.
+This is also the terminology recommended by an international group of ALD experts in the International Recommendations for the Diagnosis and Management of Patients with Adrenoleukodystrophy.
 Please find answers to some of your frequently asked questions below.

 What IS the right thing to say?